sb-ai-lab/Stalactite/docs/index.rst

 ======================================

-**Stalactite** is a customizable Vertical Federated Learning (VFL) framework allowing distributed and local experiments with for benchmarking various models and algorithms.
+**Stalactite** is a customizable Vertical Federated Learning (VFL) framework allowing distributed and local experiments for benchmarking various models and algorithms.

 .. note::